KarenK11/KarensPortfolio/README.md

 <h2>UX</h2>

-My project, my portfolio, is for prospective clients and employers to gain a deeper understanding of who I am, what interests me and work history.
+My project, my portfolio, is intended for prospective clients and employers to gain a deeper understanding of who I am, what interests me and my work history.
 As well as providing a first-hand example of my work, the project itself.
 My three page project clearly and neatly lays out an About Me section, my Work History section and a Contact section.
 I have also added the option for prospective employees and clients to download a copy of my CV, should this be their preferred method.

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.